marhoy/nrk-download/docs/50_examples.rst

     Enter a number or Python-style interval (e.g. 8 or -2: or : ). (q to quit):

-Ell of the registered episodes will be listed, numbered from 0.
+All of the registered episodes will be listed, numbered from 0.
 Due to copyright-issues, some of the episodes might not be available for download.
 You are then asked to specify what episodes you want to download.
 You respond to this by typing an integer or a Python-style range.